KevinAst/feature-u/docs/intro.md

 in organizing your project by individual features.

 Most software engineers would agree that organizing your project by feature is much preferred over type-based patterns.
-Because application domains grow in the real world, project organization by type simply doesn't scale, it just becomes unmanageable!
+As application domains grow in the real world, project organization by type simply doesn't scale, it just becomes unmanageable!
 There are a number of good articles that discuss this topic _(with insights on feature-based design and structure)_.

 **feature-u** is a utility library that manages and streamlines this process.
-It automates some of the mundane details of your features and helps in promoting features that are **plug-and-play**.
+It automates some of the mundane details of managing features and helps in promoting features that are **plug-and-play**.

 The following article is an introduction to **feature-u** with